kdestasio/bidsQC/conversion/README.md

 ### `fmap_intendedfor.py`

+If the `bidsQC` script is to be used to alter run numbers, that must be done BEFORE running `fmap_intededfor.py`.

-Requires you to edit it.
-In order to meet the BIDS specifications, this script will insert the following fields into the `.json` file for each fieldmap:
+This script requires you to edit it.
+In order to meet the BIDS specifications, the following fields are inserted into the `.json` file for each fieldmap:

 - `"IntendedFor"`
   - Followed by a list of all the functional runs in the `func` folder associated with the matching subject and session.